'Bim und Bumbo'.

 In the 1920s and 1930s, as Erwin (von) Barta, he was present with his comic 'Bim und Bumbo' in the children's magazine Der Schmetterling, published by Steinsberg in Vienna.
 He was also drawing for the famous satirical magazine Die Muskete, also from Vienna.

-'Hannibal: geschiedenis zonder woorden' (#21), distributed in The Netherlands by Diana Edition (1939) printed by Calff & Meischke, Amsterdam, presumably from a cinema magazine
+'Hannibal: Geschiedenis Zonder Woorden' (#21), distributed in The Netherlands by Diana Edition (1939) printed by Calff & Meischke, Amsterdam, presumably from a cinema magazine.

-Hannibal book collection
+Hannibal book collection.

 After 1945, his works were exhibited in Fészek (Nest) Artists' Club, Budapest.
+He died in 1956.

 More about Steinsberg magazines